webgpu/webgpufundamentals/webgpu/lessons/webgpu-constants.md

 It is **not** common to use pipeline overridable constants to pass in a color.
 That example was used because it's easy to understand and to show the results.
-It would instead be useful for an iteration count, the size of an array (for example the number of lights), etc...
+It *might* be useful for an iteration count, the size of an array (for example the number of lights), etc...